a327ex/emoji-merge/README.md

   }
 ```

 This is the table that holds all values for each emoji size. `rs` was copied directly from Suika Game, although in proportion to my game's size (which was also proportionally copied from Suika Game). `score` is the same as Suika Game for each emoji too.
 And `mass_multiplier` isn't, although I tried to make it similar.
 This is a multiplier that affects how heavy each emoji is, and in the original Suika Game smaller balls are heavier than the bigger ones, and so some multiplier on their mass is needed.
-These are the values I reached through observation of the original game, although they probably aren't completely right. `stars` is the number of stars that spawn when two emojis are merged, and `spawner_offset` is the distance the emoji has from the hand when it's about to be spawned (it is a vector instead of a single y value because before it also had a horizontal offset).
+These are the values I reached through observation of the original game, although they probably aren't completely right. `stars` is the number of star particles that spawn when two emojis are merged, and `spawner_offset` is the distance the emoji has from the hand when it's about to be spawned (it is a vector instead of a single y value because before it also had a horizontal offset).

 Next: